 Army Commissioned Officer Jobs

-The Army has structured officers in the Army Competitive Category (ACC) by grouping branches and related functional areas into personnel management categories called Career Fields.
-The establishment of Career Fields will build an officer corps that is both skilled in combined arms operations in the joint and multinational environment and fully experienced in the technical applications that support the Army's larger systemic needs.
+The U.S. Army has structured officers in the Army Competitive Category (ACC) by grouping branches and related functional areas into personnel management categories called Career Fields.
+The establishment of Career Fields is designed to build an officer corps skilled in combined arms operations in the joint and multinational environment and fully experienced in the technical applications that support the Army's larger systemic needs.

-Regardless of the Career Field into which an officer is designated, all branches and functional areas in all Career Fields are found in both the TOE and TDA Army.
-Specifically, branch officers will be authorized at MACOM headquarters and FA officers are authorized in divisional units.
+Regardless of the Career Field into which an officer is designated, all branches and functional areas in all Career Fields are found in the Table of Organization and Equipment (TOE) and the Table of Distribution and Allowances (TDA).
 Under a Career Field based management system, after promotion to major, officers are managed, professionally developed, assigned and promoted according to the requirements of their branch or functional area.

 Career Field Designation

-Officers will be designated into a branch or functional area (FA) in a Career Field by an HQDA-centralized selection board immediately following their selection to major.
-(Senior captains are designated into the AAC (FA 51) earlier in their 8th year of service.)
-The function of the Career Field Designation Board (CFDB) is to meet Army requirements by designating officers into a branch or functional area in one of four Career Fields: Operations, Information Operations, Institutional Support, and Operational Support.
+Officers are designated into a branch or functional area (FA) in a Career Field by a selection board immediately following their selection to major.
+Senior captains are designated into the Army Acquisition Corps (AAC) earlier in their 8th year of service.
+The function of the Career Field Designation Board (CFDB) is to meet Army requirements by designating officers into a branch or FA in one of four Career Fields: Operations, Information Operations, Institutional Support, and Operational Support.

-The CFDB considers the officer's preference (forwarded to PERSCOM OPMD approximately six months prior to the board), rater and senior rater input, officer's experience and qualifications and Army requirements.
-The results of the CFDB may require a change in an officer's functional area awarded during his or her 5th to 6th years of service.
+The CFDB considers an officer's preference, rater and senior rater input, officer's experience and qualifications, and Army requirements.
+The results of the CFDB may require a change in the FA awarded during an officer's 5th to 6th years of service.

 Career Fields and Functional Areas